Help Me Choose:

 Please note--because a natural soap is listed under one skin type category does not mean it is bad for other skin types.
 For example, a number of customers have commented that our Dead Sea Spa soap has helped them with their oily skin problems, yet it is one of my favorite soaps for my dry (aging) facial skin!

 Unlike many other natural soap companies who use the same recipe for every soap selection and simply change the scent, each of our soap bars contains a different blend or different proportions of natural plant oils and butters.
 No two recipes are the same!

 One customer who asked for a natural soap recommendation described her skin this way:

 "My T zone (across the forehead, nose, and chin) is oily.
 The skin on my cheeks and around the eyes and neck is dry.
 My legs and arms are dry.
 My back is oily and front torso is just right."

 I guess most would call this combination skin!!

 Dry skin is a result of a decrease in sebum production, the natural skin oil necessary to keep the skin moist and lubricated.
 Since dry skin has a decreased oil barrier, water easily evaporates through the skin.

 Dry skin looks dry, feels tight, may flake, and is more prone to fine lines and wrinkles.
 Dry skin conditions are exacerbated by detergent soaps, alcohol-based products, chemical ingredients in cosmetic products, and change in seasons.

 We have learned from our research and our customers that some types of dry skin love the butters, like shea, mango, and cocoa.
 Other types love the oils rich in a fatty acid called linoleic acid, such as grapeseed, sunflower, safflower, and hemp.
-Still others like soaps rich in honey or coconut milk!
+Still others like natural soaps rich in honey or coconut milk!